zu213/walkanywhere/PROMPTS.md

 This file contains all user prompts from the development of this project.

+## Session 1 - I forgot to get Claude to do during initial creation

-## Session 1 - Initial Development
+## Session 2 - Further Development

 1. "On the map how do i zoom out on simulator ? and can you set the simulator to be more zoomed out by default"